 Metal Halide Lights

-If you’re growing leafy plants without any flowers, metal halide (MH) lights are a great choice.
-These lights are somewhat similar to incandescent lights since they produce light by passing an electric current through mercury and a metal halide gas.
+Metal halide (MH) lights are a great choice if you’re growing leafy plants without any flowers.
+These lights are similar to incandescent ones since they produce light by passing an electric current through mercury and a metal halide gas.
 However, they are more efficient and high-quality.

-One of the biggest standout features of MH lights is their high intensity.
+One of the most significant standout features of MH lights is their high intensity.
 These lights can produce some serious lumens, so you can use one elevated light for multiple plants.

 Pros: